vaquarkhan/microservices-recipes-a-free-gitbook/chapters/04-data-management.md

 ### 4.3.2 Conflict-free replicated data types

 Version vectors detect conflicts.
 Conflict-free replicated data types, or CRDTs, prevent them mathematically.
 A CRDT is a data structure whose concurrent operations are commutative, associative, and idempotent, which guarantees that no matter what order updates arrive in, or how many times, every replica ends in the same state.
 There are two flavors: **state-based** (CvRDT), where replicas exchange full state and a merge function combines them, requiring the state to form a join-semilattice; and **operation-based** (CmRDT), where replicas exchange operations that must commute.
 Operation-based CRDTs typically need reliable *causal* broadcast.
-They do not need a total order, but they do need not to lose operations and not to apply a reply before its cause.
+They do not need a total order, but they do need not to lose operations and not to apply an operation before its cause.

 The grow-only counter is the simplest CRDT, useful for a metric like total views that only increases.
 A single shared integer would lose concurrent increments, so instead each node owns one slot in a vector and can only increment its own slot; the value is the sum, and the merge is the element-wise maximum: